 Contact Clearbrook Today

-Clearbrook maintains a 22-bed detoxification unit for our patients.
-During the detoxification period, each patient is monitored for withdrawal symptoms and provided with medical assistance throughout the course of treatment.
+Our Pennsylvania rehab maintains a 22-bed detoxification unit for our patients.
+During a detoxification program each patient is monitored for withdrawal symptoms and provided with medical assistance throughout the course of treatment.
 This time of detoxification can include uncomfortable, painful, and upsetting physical complications.
 As their organs expel toxic substances and return to a normal state, significant health issues can arise that may require sustained medical management.
 Medical and nursing care is provided around the clock.